JacopoBartoli/decision-transformer/atari/readme-atari.md

 ## Features

+The base functionalities of the main project are mantained.
-The codebase added the functionality of testing the trained model, and it's also possible visualize the graphical results(the game played by the agent) in a .mp4 format.
+This codebase added the functionality of testing the trained model, and it's also possible visualize the graphical results(the game played by the agent) in a .mp4 format.

 ## Installation